Experimental Analysis of Large-scale Learnable Vector Storage Compression

 The management of these large amount of learnable vectors has become a critical concern for database communities (e.g., cloud-native vector database~\cite{DBLP:journals/pvldb/GuoLXYYLCXLLCQW22}).
-One way to address the scalability issue of large embedding models is to involve multiple distributed instances, which may also bring significant communication overheads~\cite{DBLP:journals/pvldb/MiaoZSNYTC21,DBLP:conf/recsys/WangWLLYLLAGDSL22}.
+One way to address the issue is to involve multiple distributed instances, which may also bring significant communication overheads~\cite{DBLP:journals/pvldb/MiaoZSNYTC21,DBLP:conf/recsys/WangWLLYLLAGDSL22}.
 Another way is to compress the embedding vectors without compromising the accuracy or the utility of models.
-During the past few years, various compression methods have been proposed, including hashing, quantization, dimension reduction and so on.
+During the past few years, various compression methods have been proposed, including hashing, quantization, and so on.
 However, the performance and the effectiveness of these techniques remain largely unexplored.
 It is still an open question for data scientists to select from existing compression techniques when the storage of embeddings becomes unbearable.